pub struct Problem<O> {

 let res = problem1.bulk_cost(¶ms);

-source§impl<O: Gradient> Problem<O>
+assert_eq!(problem1.counts["cost_count"], 2);Source§impl<O: Gradient> Problem<O>

 impl<O: Gradient> Problem<O>

-trait and as such allows to call gradient
+Wraps a call to gradient defined in the Gradient trait and as such allows to call gradient on

-sourcepub fn gradient(&mut self, param: &O::Param) -> Result<O::Gradient, Error>
+Sourcepub fn gradient(&mut self, param: &O::Param) -> Result<O::Gradient, Error>

 pub fn gradient(&mut self, param: &O::Param) -> Result<O::Gradient, Error>

-trait and keeps track of the number of
+Calls gradient defined in the Gradient trait and keeps track of the number of

 evaluations.